-Black tea comes from the thick leaves of a small shrub called the Camellia, often used as a flowering ornamental because it's easy to grow and maintain.
+Black tea comes from the thick leaves of a small shrub related to the flowering ornamental known as the Camellia.

 The main one used in tea production is the Camellia sinensis species native to China.

-This is the same variety used to make other types like green tea, white tea and oolong.
+This is the same variety, often called "the tea plant" used to make other types like green tea, white tea and oolong.

 Black tea is called "black" because the green leaves turn dark after processing.
-Dried black tea leaves, when infused, turn the tea liquid a reddish-brown color.
+However, when dried black tea leaves are infused, they turn the tea liquid a reddish-brown color.
 This is the reason it's often referred to as "red tea" or hong cha in Chinese culture.

 Black tea leaves are originally green when harvested but darken from exposure to air and enzymatic reactions, turning them a black-brown color.